kushaldas/pym/docs/operatorsexpressions.rst

     days = int(input("Enter days: "))
     print("Months = %d Days = %d" % (divmod(days, 30)))

-The divmod(num1, num2) function returns two values , first is the division of num1 and num2 and in second the modulo of num1 and num2.
+The divmod(num1, num2) function returns two values, first is the division of num1 and num2 and in second the modulo of num1 and num2.

 Relational Operators
 ====================

-You can use the following operators as relational operators
+You can use the following operators as relational operators:

 Relational Operators
 --------------------